adityasingh-commits/adityasingh-demo/README.md

 # adityasingh-demo
-This is my first Git repository
+This is my first repository
 Author - Aditya Singh